 “But let each burning human tear drop on thy heart and there remain, nor ever brush it off, until the pain that caused it is removed.”

 – “The Voice of the Silence,” translated by H. P. Blavatsky from The Book of the Golden Precepts

 When others are suffering and in need, we do not waste our time and energy by praying for them.
 We apply our time and energy wisely and effectively by doing all that is within our power to help, comfort, and minister to them in a practical and actual way.

-The only prayer that is worth having is “Help me to help others!” and the only one who can answer that prayer is ourselves.
+One prayer that is worth having is “Help me to help others!” but the only one who can answer that prayer is ourselves.

 ~ BlavatskyTheosophy.com ~